 - The first-I’ve-seen guide to potential legal liabilities for US people running a Mastodon instance, posted in November 2022 by Denise Paolucci, drawing on long experience from LiveJournal and Dreamwidth

-- Original thread by Denise (@rahaeli on Twitter), on which she based the above (unrolled for easier reading) Don’t hesitate to suggest additions to any of these links or resources.
+- Original thread by Denise (@rahaeli on Twitter), on which she based the above (unrolled for easier reading)

 - User Generated Content and the Fediverse: A Legal Primer, by EFF counsel Corynne McSherry